 Although the school is not academically selective, we must ensure that we meet the educational needs of our pupils.
-We are therefore unlikely to accept children with a significant degree of educational needs, given the rigorous demands of the school curriculum, which is followed to prepare our pupils for Common Entrance examinations in Year 8.
+We are therefore unlikely to accept children with a significant degree of educational needs, given the rigorous demands of the school curriculum, which is followed to prepare our pupils for their move to senior school.

 Children with specific learning difficulties, such as mild-moderate dyslexia and dyspraxia may be offered places.
 Along with those pupils diagnosed with these difficulties after admission to the school, we will endeavour to meet their learning, social and emotional needs, so long as it is felt by our staff that Lancing Prep Hove is the best place for them to be receiving their education.